kinvolk/.github/.github/ISSUE_TEMPLATE/roadmap-item.md

 ---
-name: A long-term, large feature, aka roadmap item.
+name: A long-term / large feature request, aka roadmap item.
 about: Suggest a new roadmap item for Flatcar Container Linux
 title: ''
 labels: "[Type: Roadmap]"